PE 2023 - 2024

 Our school Christian Values are implemented through character education in PE, where we teach how honesty, perseverence and trust are used within the curriculum.

-At St Stephen's CE Primary School, we ensure that our PE curriculum is inclusive and progressive and allows all children the opportunity to acquire and develop fundamental knowledge and techniques and apply these to a wide variety of different sports and activities.
+At St Stephen's, we ensure that our PE curriculum is inclusive and progressive and allows all children the opportunity to acquire and develop fundamental knowledge and techniques and apply these to a wide variety of different sports and activities.
 PE lessons are fun, enjoyable and challenging and all children can achieve, to the best of their ability, in a supportive, safe and stimulating environment.
 Our pupils are physically active, and this has a positive impact on their learning in the classroom.
 Children understand how to lead a healthy lifestyle and understand the importance of regular exercise and activity for their physical and mental wellbeing.
 We aspire for all children to enjoy PE and develop a love of sport and physical activity, which hopefully becomes part of their future life outside of Primary School.
-Children have opportunities to participate in sport after school can also represent the school at sporting events from local to county level.
+Children have opportunities to participate in sport after school which means they can also represent the school at sporting events from local to county level.

 Equality and Diversity

 Through PE and Sport we aim to provide children with a range of role models, free from discrimination regarding gender, race, faith or disability.
-All children are actively involved in PE lessons and by using the STEP (space /time/equipment/ people) methods of support, all children are able to work towards lesson Objectives.
+All children are actively involved in PE lessons and by using the STEP (space/time/equipment/people) methods of support, all children are able to work towards lesson objectives.

 Access for All

 All children are actively involved in PE.
-We use the STEP principles (Space, times, equipment, people) to scaffold and support children to allow them to fully take part in lessons.
+We use the STEP principles (space, time, equipment, people) to scaffold and support children to allow them to fully take part in lessons.
 More able children are given further challenges to move their learning on.
 If children are unable to physically take part in a lesson, they are given other tasks, such as observation, support and feeding back to their peers.
 Other adults are used to support children when needed.

 Assessment in PE is carried out through observation of children along with questioning throughout the lesson.
 We use the PE Passport App to record assessments along with photograph and video evidence.
 Core tasks are used to assess the application of this and end of topic assessments are made.
 Children's voice is also collected at the end of each topic.